 A system architecture and a control scheme have been proposed for the operation of multiple compressors driven by PV panels.
-A power converter is shown to provide easy startups for the compressors and a converter overriding system in conjunction with a converter duty ratio controller are successfully used to achieve the loss-free operation of the system under steady state.
-The combination of a maximum power tracking loop with a smart speedcontrol scheme is shown to result in an advantage for the compressors' coefficient of performance.
-The experimental results revealed the reliability of the control system under transient situations and its advanced energy utilization performance.
+A power converter is shown to provide guaranteed startups for the compressors and a converter overriding system in conjunction with a converter duty ratio controller are successfully used to achieve the loss-free operation of the system under steady state.
+A maximum power tracking loop along with a smart speed-control scheme are shown to enhance the system performance.
+Finally, the developed software was found to reliably operate the compressors at steady state and under environmental transients.
+More results are expected from the long run of the system.